Skip to main content

 This distinction shapes every downstream decision in evaluation design.

-Honesty about limitations: Most single programmes cannot credibly claim attribution.
-Programme-level evaluations typically operate in complex contexts where multiple interventions, policy changes, and external factors influence outcomes.
-Recognising this upfront allows you to design an evaluation that makes the strongest possible case within realistic constraints.
+Honesty about limitations: Most single programs cannot credibly claim attribution.
+Program-level evaluations typically operate in complex contexts where multiple interventions, policy changes, and external factors influence outcomes.
+Recognizing this upfront allows you to design an evaluation that makes the strongest possible case within realistic constraints.

 Communication: Attribution claims require stronger language and more careful interpretation.
-Contribution claims allow you to say "our programme contributed to this change, alongside other factors", which is often more accurate and still valuable for decision-making.
+Contribution claims allow you to say "our program contributed to this change, alongside other factors" - which is often more accurate and still valuable for decision-making.

 In Practice

-Consider a rural livelihoods programme that claims "farmers' incomes increased by 30%."
+Consider a rural livelihoods program that claims "farmers' incomes increased by 30%."
 The attribution vs contribution distinction determines how you prove this link:

-Contribution approach: You'd gather multiple lines of evidence: (1) outcome logs showing farmers attribute income gains to programme-supported activities; (2) timing evidence showing income changes followed programme interventions; (3) elimination of alternative explanations (e.g., no major market shifts or other interventions in the same period); (4) stakeholder testimony from farmers, buyers, and local officials.
-Together, these build a credible case that the programme contributed to the income gains.
+Contribution approach: You'd gather multiple lines of evidence: (1) outcome logs showing farmers attribute income gains to program-supported activities; (2) timing evidence showing income changes followed program interventions; (3) elimination of alternative explanations (e.g., no major market shifts or other interventions in the same period); (4) stakeholder testimony from farmers, buyers, and local officials.
+Together, these build a credible case that the program contributed to the income gains.

 When attribution is appropriate: Small-scale pilots, tightly controlled interventions, contexts with few competing factors, or when a donor explicitly requires experimental evidence.